Lyuh Woon-hyung: Biography

 In 1920, he joined the Korean Communist Party and became active in its Shanghai and Irkutsk chapters.
 In 1922, he attended the Congress of the Peoples of the East in Moscow.
 In Moscow, he met with Leon Trotsky and Vladimir Lenin.
 That year, he also organized the Korean Veterans Association alongside Kim Ku and Son Jŏng-do.
 In 1925, at the recommendation of Sun Yat-sen, he joined the Chinese Nationalist Party and worked to improve Sino-Korean ties.
 In 1929, he was arrested by Japanese authorities in Shanghai and sentenced to three years in prison.

 In 1932, he was released from prison.
 In 1933, he became the head of the Chŏson Chungang Ilbo newspaper.
 In 1934, he became head of the Joseon Sports Council.
-In 1936, he was forced by Japanese authorities to step down from his position at the newspaper, after he became involved in the Sohn Kee-chung uniform scandal.
-During the scandal, Korean newspapers erased the Japanese flag from of images of Sohn, the first ethnic Korean to win an Olympic gold medal.
+In 1936, he was forced by Japanese authorities to step down from his position at the newspaper, after he became involved in the Sohn Kee-chung uniform scandal in which Korean newspapers erased the Japanese flag from images of Sohn, the first ethnic Korean to win an Olympic gold medal.
 In 1942, he was arrested on charges of violating the Peace Preservation Law and sentenced to a year in prison and three years of probation.

 In 1944, in anticipation of Japan's defeat in World War II, Lyuh organized the secret Korean National Establishment Committee and served as its chairman.
 The organization expanded across Korea and allied itself with other Korean nationalist organizations.

-Just before the surrender of Japan in August 1945, the Japanese official Endo Ryusaku established contact with Lyuh and agreed on the release of prisoners and the Japanese withdrawal from Korea.
-On the 17 August, Lyuh established the Committee for Preparation of Korean Independence which created over 140 subsections in North and South Korea by the end of August.
+Just before the surrender of Japan in August 1945, the Japanese official Endo Ryusaku established contact with Lyuh and agreed to the release of prisoners and Japanese withdrawal from Korea.
+On the 17 August, Lyuh established the Committee for Preparation of Korean Independence which created over 140 subsections in North and South Korea during the remainder of that month.

-On 6 September 1945, Lyuh proclaimed the People's Republic of Korea with Lyuh as Chairman of the National People's Representative Conference.
-When the United States landed on the Korean Peninsula two days later, General Hodge did not recognize the government of the People's Republic of Korea that Lyuh Woon Hyung established.
-In October, he stepped down under pressure from the United States Military Government, and organized the People's Party of Korea, and became its chairman.
-For the following months of the anti-trusteeship movement and other political changes, Lyuh took a line of action in concert with the communists.
+On 6 September 1945, Lyuh proclaimed the foundation of the People's Republic of Korea with Lyuh as Chairman of the National People's Representative Conference.
+However, when the United States landed on the Korean Peninsula two days later, General Hodge did not recognize the government.
+In October, Lyuh stepped down under pressure from the United States Military Government, and organized the People's Party of Korea, becoming its chairman.
+In the ensuing months of the anti-trusteeship movement and other political developments, Lyuh took a line of action in concert with the communists.

 When a movement to unify the political left and the political right arose in May 1946, Lyuh represented the center-left.
-However, Lyuh's political stance was attacked by both the extreme right and the extreme left, and his efforts to pursue a centrist position was made increasingly untenable by the political realities of the time.
+However, Lyuh's political stance was attacked by both the extreme right and the extreme left, and his efforts to pursue a centrist position became increasingly untenable in the midst of the turbulent political milieu.